 The Company provides for current tax and deferred tax computed in accordance with provisions of Income Tax Act, 1961.

 Under Tariff Regulations, 2009, w.e.f.
 April 01, 2009, income tax is recoverable on normative basis as return on equity following the applicable rate of tax for respective year.
 The actual income tax liability, if any (more or less than the normative) is to be borne by the Company.
 Accordingly, provision for current tax has been computed at the applicable rate of 33.99% for the financial year 2013-14.

 The deferred tax liability related to the period upto March 31, 2009 is recoverable from customers as and when the same materializes.
 However, the deferred tax liability/asset for the period after April 01, 2009 is to the account of the Company.

 A provision of Rs.2,793.60 crore has been made towards current tax for the financial year 2013-14 as against the provision of Rs.
 3,680.84 crore made in financial year 2012-13.
 The decrease in current tax of Rs.
 887.24 crore is primarily on account of decrease in profit.

 Provision for Deferred tax

-The deferred tax liability arisen during the year on account of timing difference is Rs.
-278.40 crore as against the provision of Rs.
-33.95 crore made in financial year 2011-12, an increase of Rs.
-244.45 crore.
-The increase is on account of a lesser amount of deferred tax liability in the financial year 2011-12 due to the change in the method of charging debrciation for tax purposes.
+The deferred tax liability arisen during the year on account of timing difference is Rs.136.31 crore as against the provision of Rs.
+278.40 crore made in financial year 2012-13, a decrease of Rs.
+142.09 crore was due to lower capitalisation in financial year 2013-14 as compared to brvious year.

 For the purpose of compiling segment-wise results, the business of the Company is segregated into 'Generation' and 'Other Business'.
 The Company's principal business is generation and sale of bulk power.
 Other business includes providing consultancy, project management and supervision, oil and gas exploration and coal mining.